Adam introduces this section on critical thinking

 - Video transcript

 Amelia: The critical part I brought to it is like, okay, so this is what I know and this is the knowledge I have.
 And to first understand before I read something or watch something or see something, it's like, this is what they're trying to teach me.
-And then having to like get from this point, okay, this is, this is what I know and this is what I'm trying to gain and choosing a path to that, that is interesting.
+And then having to like get from this point, okay, this is what I know and this is what I'm trying to gain and choosing a path to that is interesting.
 And it's interesting the whole way through.
 And when I meet something I don't quite easily understand, it's not like, okay, I'm done.
 It's like, okay, what are the questions I can ask myself in order to move past this, in order to continue in my understanding.

 Georgia: When it came to writing essays, critical thinking is something that I'm assessed quite a bit on and is a very crucial aspect, especially if you want to reach kind of the higher levels, higher grades.
-And I think at first it was something that was very unnatural to me and was quite clunky and was sort of just I knew I had to do it.
+And I think at first, it was something that was very unnatural to me and was quite clunky and was sort of just I knew I had to do it.
 So I had a very basic critical evaluation and then it developed through writing more essays and through just thinking critically in my studies, and it became a lot more natural in how I put it into my essays and how it flowed.
 So I think it has definitely developed through all those different things.

 Identifying arguments and reasons